bokkypoobah/ConnextProjectContracts/README.md

 Called by any party when the thread dispute timer expires.
 Uses the latest available onchain state to transfer values.
 Corollary is `emptyChannel`.
 Note: this can be called twice per thread; once for each channel.

 1. Verifies that the channel state is in `ThreadDispute`.
-2. Verifies that the thread dispute timer has expired and that the caller of the function is either the hub, sender or receiver.
+2. Verifies that the caller of the function is either the hub or the user.
+3. Verifies that the provided `user` is either the sender or receiver in the thread.
+4. Verifies that the initial receiver balances are zero.
+5. Verifies that the thread dispute timer has expired
-3. Verifies that the thread has not already been emptied before for the caller's channel.
+6. Verifies that the thread has not already been emptied before for the caller's channel.
-4. Verifies the initial state of the thread and checks that it's a part of the user's channel.
+7. Verifies the initial state of the thread and checks that it's a part of the user's channel.
 This is primarily done in case an already settled thread is being emptied by the thread counterparty.
-5. Verifies that balances are concerved and that receiver balances only ever increase.
+8. Verifies that balances are concerved and that receiver balances only ever increase.
-6. Deducts the onchain thread balances from the onchain channel balances for the provided user's channel.
+9. Deducts the onchain thread balances from the onchain channel balances for the provided user's channel.
-7. Deducts the onchain thread balances from the global total onchain channel balances (i.e. moves balances back into the hub's reserve) and then transfers onchain thread balances to their respective owners.
+10. Deducts the onchain thread balances from the global total onchain channel balances (i.e. moves balances back into the hub's reserve) and then transfers onchain thread balances to their respective owners.
 Note: state is not zeroed out here in order to allow for the other party to call `emptyThread` if needed.
-8. Records that the thread has been emptied for this user's channel which stops reentry of this function.
+11. Records that the thread has been emptied for this user's channel which stops reentry of this function.
-9. Decrements the thread count and if the thread count is zero, reopens the channel, reinitializes `threadRoot`, and resets dispute fields.
+12. Decrements the thread count and if the thread count is zero, reopens the channel, reinitializes `threadRoot`, and resets dispute fields.
 ```
 function emptyThread(
     address user,